 But don’t stop there!
 Programming a chatbot is much like planning an email sequence: if you are not consistent with your contact, your clients or prospects will stop using the bot and then your contact becomes much more limited.

-So your next message may be a follow up, asking if they read the report or asking if they have any questions.
+So your next message may be a follow-up, asking if they read the report or asking if they have any questions.
 You can supply them with some standard questions to choose but now you need to create those responses to the programmed questions.
 You may feel a little like a mind-reader but the more intuitive you can make your bot, the better your clients will respond.

-Of course, if at any point in the messaging sequence you feel stuck or feel like there are too many possible answers to program, send a message encouraging them to call your number to speak to a representative.
+Of course, if at any point in the messaging sequence you feel stuck or feel like there are too many possible answers to the program, send a message encouraging them to call your number to speak to a representative.